Air quality and COVID-19

 Q fever and COVID-19

-is researching whether people who previously had Q fever have an increased risk of contracting COVID-19.
-Read more about Q fever and COVID-19.
+RIVM is researching whether people who previously had Q fever have an increased risk of contracting COVID-19.

 More COVID-19 research in the Netherlands

-RIVM is not alone in its efforts; many research studies on COVID-19 are being conducted in the Netherlands.
+RIVM is not alone in its efforts; many research studies on COVID-19 are being conducted in the Netherlands outside RIVM.
 An overview can be found on the FMS website.
 Also, new research programmes on COVID-19 have been set up with the help of government grants.
 See the website of the Netherlands Organisation for Health Research and Development (ZonMw) for more information about the ZonMw COVID-19 programme.

 COVID-19 research in EU projects